ScooloV/bbpedia/docs/core_rules/skills_and_traits.md

 #### DIRTY PLAYER (+1)

-When this player commits a Foul action, either the Armour roll or Injury roll made against the victim may be modifiedd by the amount shown in brackets.
+When this player commits a Foul action, either the Armour roll or Injury roll made against the victim may be modified by the amount shown in brackets.
 This modifier may be applied after the roll has been made.

 #### FEND